puppipay/education/README.md

 - Some of applicable for communities, systems and nations

-#### Education
+#### Relevance of education?

-- What the world is giving you.
+- What the world is giving you?

-- What the world expects from you
+- What the world expects from you?

-- How is education aligned to this
+- How is education aligned to this?

 #### Absence of education